Guides for Brides logo

 You can also expect the reception to involve a lot of music, dancing and laughter - just as you would expect from any post-wedding celebration.

-On majority of the functions at an Hindu wedding, dancing is essential.
-Like any wedding, Hindu weddings are a huge celebration so celebratory dancing seems like the only option!
-Between meal courses, in the pre-wedding traditions, entering the venue and any other opportunity.
+In majority of the functions at an Hindu wedding, dancing is essential.
+Like any wedding, Hindu weddings are a huge celebration so celebratory dancing seems like the only option be it between meal courses, in the pre-wedding traditions or entering the venue and any other opportunity.

 Indian music is truly electrifying and whether it's Hindi, Punjabi or even straight from the Bollywood movies, the songs will have you two stepping in no time!

-Asian wedding receptions can be seen as a beautiful show, right from the couples entrance to the dancing to the couples departure.
+Asian wedding receptions can be seen as a beautiful show, right from the couples entrance to the dancing to their exit.
 Entertaining guests is a huge part of Asian weddings, from the pre-wedding traditions to the wedding reception.
+As an old hindi saying goes "Atithi Devo Bhava" which when translated means a guest is the equivalent of God and therefore prioritising guests' comfort and happiness is the number one priority for any host.

 Types of entertainment you might see are: